logicsquad/ibis/src/main/resources/README.md

 acronyms.txt
 This list contains common acronyms not present in words-1.txt or words-2.txt, compiled by Logic Squad.
 This list is in the Public Domain.

+Lists taken from other sources have been compressed.
+Lists maintained by Logic Squad are not currently compressed, as they are subject to ongoing updates.